 However, under Revised Code § 117.26, an audit report becomes a public record under Ohio Rev. Code § 149.43 when we file copies of the report with the public officers enumerated in the Revised Code.
-When we file the reports, our working papers become available to the public, upon request, subject to information protected for criminal investigations, by attorney-client privilege or by local, state or federal law.
+When we file the reports, our working papers become available to the public, including federal agencies and the U.S. Government Accountability Office, upon request, subject to information protected for criminal investigations, by attorney-client privilege or by local, state or federal law.
 AU-C 905 does not affect public access to our reports or working papers.